-

 - It typically begins at 1200 feet AGL but can start lower in some locations.

-- No ATC clearance is required for VFR flights below 10,000 feet.
+- No ATC clearance is generally required for standard VFR flights in Class E airspace

 - Use the Cessna 3-152 mnemonic to remember weather minimums for VFR.